sylikc/jpegview/current/readme.txt

 *********

 [1.0.25]
-New features:
+Bugs fixed:
+- Previous image now works correctly when WrapAroundFolder is set to false New features:
 - Czech translation, thanks to Milos Koutny
 - New INI file setting: ExchangeXButtons to exchange the forward and backward mouse buttons (default is true, now can be switched to false)